UMN-LATIS/bluesheet/docs/README.md

 ### Group Management Access

-In order to create groups or browse existing groups, you need to be granted elevated priviledges.
+In order to create groups or browse existing groups, you need to be granted elevated privileges.
 As we're currently in development on this tool, those permissions are site-wide.
 We may move to a more granular structure in the future, based on feedback from our users.
 For now, to request the ability to create and manage groups, just [send us an email](mailto:mcfa0086@umn.edu).

 ## Creating a Group